 Social Spots

-Vanessa says social events often will have spots highly conducive to positive interactions and other spots which should be avoided.
+Vanessa says social events often will have spots highly conducive to positive interactions and other spots that should be avoided.

 The entrance should be avoided, for example, while a great spot is right at the exit of the buffet or the bar.